VictorFeller/VictorFeller/README.md

-### Hi there 👋
+### Hi there, I'm Victor Feller 👋

-I'm in my second year of bachelor in Informatique de gestion at Haute école de gestion ARC, Neuchâtel.
+##I'm in my second year of bachelor in Informatique de gestion at Haute école de gestion ARC, Neuchâtel.
 <!--
 **VictorFeller/VictorFeller** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.